cqian19/Roblox-Valk-Currency-Trader/README.md

 Valk TC Bot is a new, fully-functional trade currency bot for ROBLOX built with an intuitive GUI using [PySide](https://pyside.github.io/docs/pyside/index.html).

 ## Features
- - Full GUI interface with customizable settings and real-time trade log.
+ - Full GUI interface with customizable settings that save every time you open it!
+ - Real-time GUI trade log.
 See what the bot is doing!
  - Competes with other bots.
- - Able to trade both currencies at the same time (Most bots trade only one at a time).
+ - Able to trade both currencies at the same time (Most bots trade only one currency at a time).
  - Fast, accurate trading to avoid losing money.
  - Login and trade from the GUI.
 No browser needs to be opened.